Meet the 2021 BSU Fellows

-Areas of Interest: Public works, environment and youth
+Areas of Interest: Public management, leadership, sustainable development

 Country: Burkina Faso

 Areas of Interest: Women’s rights and education, human resource management

 With a Master’s degree in law, Bintou Ouedraogo was recruited by the police, serving as a Commissioner and Chief of Judicial Police before being named Human Resources Manager to oversee the continued training of police officers and ensure recognition for meritorious service.
 She would like to expand her knowledge of human resource management to facilitate the modernization of the police force.

 An advocate for women’s rights, Bintou successfully organized free medical screening and immediate treatment for cervical and breast cancer for policewoman and wives of the policemen in her office.
 Burkina Faso’s mortality rates are among the highest in the world.
 “This is close to my heart,” she said, “because women often have no access to testing until it’s too late.”
 Bintou has led conferences to raise awareness of the sexual abuse of women and children.
 Her goal is to find partners to assist in this work and help girls forced to leave school because of pregnancy or forced marriage.

 Areas of Interest: Medicine, education, women’s and children’s rights